Modern cars are filled with electronics and packed with sensors to monitor how your vehicle is behaving.

 Engine management light

-Also known as the check engine or ECU warning light.
+Also known as the check engine or ECU dashboard warning lights.

 When the engine management light is illuminated it’s often accompanied by tell-tale signs that the engine is not working properly, such as a lack of power or stuttering as you press the accelerator.